AdaGold/standalone-exercises/grocery-store.md

 The grocery store inventory system needs to track the inventory of each product.
 If a product is "purchased" the quantity of that product should decrease.
 You need to figure out where to put this logic.

+**Product**

+At a minimum, each product should:
+- have unique fields that describe the product
+- include price logic which allows it to be discounted or full price

 **Grocery Store**

 At a minimum, each grocery store should:
 - have a name
 - store a collection of products
-- associate these products with the aisle they are in
+- keep track of which aisle each product is in
 - find products in a specific aisle
 - allow you to add new products

-**Product**

-At a minimum, each product should:
+- given a customer order (list of product IDs), be able to
+  - calculate the total price of the order
-- have unique fields that describe the product
+  - calculate the total savings
-- include price logic which allows it to be discounted or full price

 **Workflow**